ajitblitzy/Society_Mngt_26-Jun-2026-Afternoon/README.md

 # Society_Mngt_26-Jun-2026-Afternoon

-Adding another line to test blocking of branch
+This line is added to test tech spec resync